White sheriff’s text: Lawmaker ‘worse than a black person’

 The Northeast Mississippi Daily Journal used a public records request to obtain Lee County Sheriff Jim Johnson’s messages.

-The newspaper reports Johnson exchanged messages in 2017 with Lee County Supervisor Phil Morgan about building a new jail.
-Both men complained about state Rep. Shane Aguirre (ah-GARE-ee).
-A screenshot of the exchange shows Johnson wrote: “He’s worse than a black person, your not going to please him.”
+The newspaper reported Tuesday that Johnson exchanged messages in 2017 with Lee County Supervisor Phil Morgan about building a new jail.
+Both men complained about state Rep. Shane Aguirre of Tupelo.
+All three officials are Republican.

+A screenshot of the exchange shows Johnson wrote about Aguirre: “He’s worse than a black person, your not going to please him.”

-Johnson tells the newspaper he was “aggravated” but should not have mentioned race.
+Johnson told the newspaper he was “aggravated” with the lawmaker, who opposed a bill that would have allowed a county jail to be built outside Tupelo city limits.

 Asked if he believes black people are difficult to please, Johnson said: “I think when you play the race card, yes, it’s difficult to please some people.”